Slain man's brother, judge hug ex-cop sentenced to 10 years

 Dallas Mayor Eric Johnson issued a statement saying he would "never, ever forget the incredible examples of love, faith and strength personified by Botham, Brandt and the entire Jean family."

-Dozens of protesters marched through parts of downtown Dallas on Wednesday night to protest the sentence, which they criticized as too lenient.
-The marchers chanted "No justice, no peace; no racist police" and "Amber alert!"
+Dozens of demonstrators marched through parts of downtown Dallas on Wednesday night to protest the sentence.
 One woman was taken into custody after she appeared to disregard police orders not to obstruct traffic.

 Guyger's attorney had asked jurors to show mercy, pointing to the good she did for people, including some who spoke at the sentencing hearing.